Leveraging ChatGPT's Multimodal Vision Capabilities to Rank Satellite Images by Poverty Level: Advancing Tools for Social Science Research: Discussion

 This study explored the potential of utilizing LLMs for village-level human poverty predictions using satellite images.
 Specifically, the GPT-4o model by OpenAI was instructed to rank pairs of images, concluding which image shows a more wealthy location than the other.
 All possible pairwise comparisons were done and combined into a final wealth ranking of all images.
 The results show that the ability of the LLM is comparable with human-level ranking, i.e., ranking based on features identified by human domain experts, which in turn is better than if domain experts are asked to estimate wealth directly from the image.

-In a previous study~\cite{sarmadi_human_2024}, domain experts estimated the wealth level directly from images similar/the same as presented to the LLM, and was compared to a Random Forest model trained on human-derived features.
+In a previous study~\cite{sarmadi_human_2024}, domain experts estimated the wealth level directly from images similar to those presented to the LLM, and it was compared to a Random Forest model trained on human-derived features.
 It was concluded that human ranking was inferior to the Random Forest model.
 The very same model was here compared to the LLM's ability to rank images, and as shown by the results, the two approaches are comparable in performance.